escees/beer-app/README.md

 Import Data:

-- docker-compose exec php-fpm bash
+`- docker-compose exec php-fpm bash`
-- bin/console doctrine:migrations:migrate
+`- bin/console doctrine:migrations:migrate`
-- bin/console app:beer:import
+`- bin/console app:beer:import`

 If setup went well we should see an information that import was successful.
 All data can be accessed through the browser or with curl requests from CLI.